MathJSLab/.github/LOGBOOK.md

 This file contains general information about the actions of the [MathJSLab Project](https://mathjslab.com/) that go beyond the scope of the individual projects.
 In other words, what cannot be recorded in the `CHANGES.md` file of each software project, or the general actions of the organization, are recorded here, indexed by date.

+## 2025-01-26
+- Version 1.7.0-b1 has been released for testing.
+The new version builds 6 different bundles, optimized for the Node.js environment and the browser environment.
+This beta version was released to test access to the specific bundles via CDNs (jsDelivr and unpkg).
+CodePens for Web bundles has been created testing MathJSLab bundles with jsDelivr an unpkg CDNs.
+- Trademark advices are created and incorporated in all MathJSLab projects.

 ## 2024-11-30
 - More useful files have been added to the `script/helper` directory.
 The `resource` directory was created to hold files from other repositories (which are built into the organization project).
 A directory was created for each project, and in it the `download.config.json` file specifies files in the organization repository that are downloaded into each project.
 The `script/helper/download-files.cjs` tool is used for this purpose.